 - Stamp Duty

-The state government charges stamp duty during the time of transfer of property ownership between a seller and the buyer.
-The payment receipt of the stamp duty works as proof of property ownership.
-For example, when someone purchases a housing property, they must pay the stamp duty along with the registration charge for buying.
+State governments levy stamp duty on the transfer of property ownership between a seller and a buyer.
+The payment receipt of stamp duty serves as proof of legal property ownership.
+When purchasing a property, individuals must pay stamp duty along with registration charges.
 This tax is payable for different types of property purchases – newly completed property, property under construction, and property for reselling.
-Moreover, this tax is imposed on all types of legal documentation.
+Stamp duty is also imposed on various other types of legal documentation.

 - Excise Duty